-- collaboration between the University Librarian and faculty to integrate information literacy skill development and use of library resources into the curriculum; - access to a wide range of information sources selected to enhance course-based and independent learning, such as:
+- collaboration between librarians and faculty to integrate information literacy skill development and use of information resources into the curriculum; - access to a wide range of information sources selected to enhance course-based and independent learning, such as - o online databases of articles from newspapers, magazines, and scholarly journals; - o streaming multimedia such as documentaries and video learning courses; - o electronic books; and - a self-service library located in the Learning Commons offering physical-format books, games, and periodicals;

-- o online databases of full-text articles from newspapers, magazines, and scholarly journals; - o streaming multimedia such as documentaries and feature films; - o electronic books; and - o a self-service library located in the Learning Commons offering printed books, games, newspapers, and periodicals; - research guidance for a student by phone, chat, e-mail, or in person; - partnership with other regional libraries to provide access to their information sources, free of charge to our students and faculty; and - group study rooms; these rooms may be reserved in advance through the University Librarian.
+- research guidance for students by phone, e-mail, chat, or in-person consultation; - partnerships with other libraries to provide access to their information sources, free of charge to our students and faculty; and - group study rooms which may be reserved in advance through a librarian.

-For more information including replacement charges, reporting of lost or damaged items, and replacement charges see the Student Handbook.
+For more information including reporting of lost or damaged items and replacement charges see the Student Handbook.

-For more information, visit the library's website at http://library.harrisburgu.edu.
+For more information, visit the library's website at https://library.harrisburgu.edu.
 Electronic content is available on the website 24 hours a day from on- or off-campus.
-Off-campus use requires authentication with a valid University network ID and password.
+Off-campus use requires authentication with valid University credentials.